Primary Supervisor: Professor Murray Grant, School of Life Sciences

 University of Registration: University of Warwick

 So why is this exciting?
 First, plant TIR-domain resistant proteins confer resistance against a vast array of plant pathogens including bacteria, fungi, oomycetes and viruses.
-Moreover, the pathogen, Pseudomonas syringae contains within its complement of 28 effectors, 4 annotated as ribosyl-transferases providing a mechanistic insight into 542 formation.
+We predict that pathogens hijack these tTNLs to sequester NADP/H to prevent activation – if correct this is a paradigm changing discovery.

-The project suits an enthusiastic and motivated student with an interest in cutting edge discovery work which could make a real difference to future Food Security.
-Along the journey, the project will provide a training in a wide range of techniques – molecular biology, protein expression, biochemical assays, microbiology (infection assays), chemistry (HPLC.
-Mass spectrometry, NMR) providing an ideal foundation for future career opportunities.
+The project suits an enthusiastic and motivated chemistry orientated student with an interest in cutting edge discovery work which could make a real difference to future Food Security.
+Along the journey, the project will provide a training in a wide range of techniques –protein expression, biochemical assays, HPLC, mass spectrometry and NMR providing an ideal foundation for future career opportunities

-BBSRC Strategic Research Priority: Sustainable Agriculture and Food: Plant and Crop Science
+BBSRC Strategic Research Priority: Understanding the Rules of Life: Plant Science

 Techniques that will be undertaken during the project:

-- Biochemistry - protein expression, purification and enzyme and inhibitor assays.
+Biochemistry techniques such as protein expression and enzyme assays.